 The Late Lacan

-With keynote speaker Stijn Vanheule, Professor of Psychoanalysis, University of Ghent, member of the New Lacanian School, author of The Subject of Psychosis: A Lacanian Perspective (Palgrave, 2011), Diagnosis and the DSM (Palgrave, 2014) and Psychiatric Diagnosis Revisited.
+Keynote: Stijn Vanheule, Professor of Psychoanalysis, University of Ghent, member of the New Lacanian School, author of The Subject of Psychosis: A Lacanian Perspective, Diagnosis and the DSM and Psychiatric Diagnosis Revisited.
 With presentations by members of the Lacan Circle of Australia, including: Kate Briggs, David Ferraro, Russell Grigg, Lizzy Newman, Jonathan Redmond, Joanna Shemansky, Grace Tarpey and David Westcombe